Polyfold Regularization of Constrained Moduli Spaces: Introduction

 This perturbation extension result will be part of a future work, which to be applied must include an inductive procedure that perturbs and extends starting with the highest codimension strata corresponding to solutions with the most nodes.
 Indeed, a curve with $k \geq 1$ nodes sits inside the intersection of $k$ distinct codimension-$2$ strata, and this intersection is a codimension-$2k$ stratum.
-One must perform the local perturbations and extensions coherently with respect to the intersections of these nodal strata.\\\\
+One must perform the local perturbations and extensions coherently with respect to the intersections of these nodal strata.\\

 {\bf Acknowledgments:} I am deeply grateful to my PhD advisor, Katrin Wehrheim, for warmly inviting me into this area of research, leading me to fruitful areas to explore, keeping my vision clear as I navigate, and teaching me how to write.
-Katrin's support throughout my graduate studies was fundamental to my completion of this research.
+I'd like to thank Helmut Hofer and Zhengyi Zhou for useful comments, conversations, and feedback that resulted in improvements to this paper.
+Sophia Skowronski's partnership was integral to my ability to perform this research, and she will always be in my heart.

-\section{Sc-calculus: the normal form of a local sc-smooth submersion to $\mathbb{R}^n$}
+\section{\texorpdfstring{Sc-calculus: the normal form of a local sc-smooth submersion to $\mathbb{R}^n$}{Sc-calculus: the normal form of a local sc-smooth submersion to R\textasciicircum n}}

-The purpose of this section is to establish the normal form (Lemma~\ref{lem:sclocalsubmersionnormalform}) of a sc-smooth local submersion $f : [0,\infty)^s \times \mathbb{E} \rightarrow \mathbb{R}^n$, where $\mathbb{E}$ is a sc-Banach space.
+The purpose of this section is to establish the normal form of a sc-smooth local submersion $f : [0,\infty)^s \times \mathbb{E} \rightarrow \mathbb{R}^n$, where $\mathbb{E}$ is a sc-Banach space; see Lemma~\ref{lem:sclocalsubmersionnormalform}.
 This is a sc-calculus analog of the classical local submersion normal form (Lemma~\ref{lem:normalformbanachspacecase}) in the case where $\mathbb{E}$ is an ordinary Banach space $E$.
 In the Banach case, the normal form follows from the inverse function theorem for $C^1$ maps between open subsets of quadrants $[0,\infty)^s \times E$.
 The inverse function theorem does not hold in sc-calculus \cite{FZW}, however, using relationships between classical differentiability and sc-differentiability, we leverage the classical normal form to prove the normal form in sc-calculus.
 The key ingredient is that the target of these submersions is finite dimensional $\mathbb{R}^n$, on which all sc-structures are trivial (i.e.\ all levels are isomorphic to the infinity level).

 For completeness, we now provide a proof of the normal form in the classical Banach case.
 We view a quadrant $[0,\infty)^s \times E$ as a Banach space with boundary and corners.
 It suffices to consider neighborhoods in $[0,\infty)^s \times E$ of a point $x$ that sits in the maximally degenerate corner $x \in \{0\} \times E$.